raghav-kukreti/raghav-kukreti.github.io/about.markdown

 My interests are also aligned with my work, I'm currently researching generative music; a part of which I implemented at [HackInOut 2019](https://hackinout.co/), called [Rosaline](https://github.com/raghav-kukreti/rosaline).
 Parallel to this, I (used to) run a consultancy called [DeepFlowData](https://www.linkedin.com/company/deepflowdata/), which built data-centric solutions for pharmacovigilance applications.

 Apart from this, I also experiment with making music and graphics.
-I upload semi-frequently on my [SoundCloud](https://soundcloud.com/raghav-kukreti).
+I upload semi-frequently on my SoundCloud under the moniker [KUK&#8377;ETI](https://soundcloud.com/raghav-kukreti).
 All of my work, and media which I use frequently are listed in the side pane.